Sergigb/pt-text/README.md

 You can render as many strings as you want with a single drawing call (numerically, we're limited by the number of indices in the index buffer because it uses GL_UNSIGNED_SHORT, but switching to GL_INT or  GL_UNSIGNED_INT should increase this limit).
 Each Text2D instance can hold different strings of different sizes and positions.
-We can't, however, have two strings in the same Text2D instance with different colors, this is still missing.
+We can also have differently colored strings within the same object.
+We can't have differently colored words in the same string, maybe some day I will implement that.

 This code will probably not integrate very well with your project, I'd recommend writing your own implementation and use this code as a guide.
 Or you could just use a separate library but where's the fun in that?